circlecube/evans-block-theme/docs/talk-fse-ftw/cover-block.md

 ## Cover Block
+The core Cover block is a quick attractive block to throw together.
+It's a simple and modern way to start a site with a landing page or panel to welcome visitors to your site.
+This layout want easily possible before blocks, it's so nice to have the ability to craft this with just a few clicks now.

 Simply use a cover block to give some easy nicely formatted content on your site.
-It's a simple and modern way to start a site with a landing page or panel.
+Plus, there are many ways to make it more attractive than placing my mug on it like this example.

 ### Block description
 Cover block with a background image and some simple content.